In-grid-collective/servPubWiki/Old Notes + tutorials/NA-Local hotspot & DNS Spoofingsetup.md

 modified from [HERE](https://dev.to/ivishalgandhi/local-home-lab-dns-setup-with-dnsmasq-and-nginx-8b5)

 The next step is to enable our local WIFI network to reroute URLs and traffic from domain names towards specific programs running on local ports.
 If your program on this server is already hosted online their may be no point in this but if it is a local setup it can make things more accessible.
-You might want to do this with a program like the one installed with [[NA-Suggested tools to host]], but it can be done to any other program running through a local port.
+You might want to do this with a program like the one installed with [NA-Suggested tools to host](NA-Suggested%20tools%20to%20host.md), but it can be done to any other program running through a local port.

 The options to access container applications before implementing DNSMasq and NGINX